amazingsam/meteor-industry-standard/FAQ.md

 Q: Is it possible to create a package that serves to exclude a whole folder from becoming part of production builds?
 Could be a folder with a specific name or containing a specific config file, but the contents of which are only relevant during development.

 A: You can start any file or directory with dot ('.') and they won't include in the build.

+Q: What are common IDE's for Meteor?
+A: WebStorm is a full IDE with Meteor support